Going For An Event Assistant Job? Prepare Yourself for THESE 10 Questions!

 This is important for a wedding planner to know because they might have their assistants post pictures for them on the day of a wedding.
 A planner is often too busy to even remember to post to FB or Instagram.
 They want an assistant who is familiar with the process.

-This is another key question a wedding planner will ask.
+This is another key question a wedding planner will ask in a job interview.
 It could be easy to give a fluff answer here, but you should try to dig a little deeper.
 Weddings are hectic and a wedding planner can’t waste their time repeating tasks or checking work to make sure it’s done right.
 Describe a situation in which you were given clear (this is key) instructions and the result from it.

 Another question you will probably get asked.
 Know that it’s okay if you don’t have tons—or any, for that matter—of experience.
 When asking this question they want to know if you understand the big picture of an event.